Unicornelia/battle/README.md

 # The project is called 'Battle'.

-Interactive game where players can attack eachother and gain or lose points this way.
+Interactive game where players can attack each other and gain or lose points this way.

 ![Battle Intro](./images/Battle_start_page.png)